cardano-scaling/CIPs/CIP-0164/README.md

 In time of low-traffic demand, the protocol will naturally incentivize usage of RBs over EBs due to the lower inclusion latency.
-Only transactions which would not fit into an RB (in terms of size or plutus budgets) would be processed through Leios via an EB.
+Only transactions which would not fit into an RB (in terms of size or Plutus budgets) would be processed through Leios via an EB.
 When traffic levels can be adequately served by RBs alone within both size and computational constraints, no EBs are announced, reducing operational costs to Praos levels.
 This mechanism ensures that cost